Learn more about the Crime Victims’ Compensation (CVC) Program, who is eligible, how to apply, what cost are covered, and about their appeal process.

 Who qualifies as a claimant?

-A claimant is someone other than the victim who is: Authorized to act on behalf of a victim who is a minor, incapacitated, or deceased, assuming the legal responsibility or paying crime-related bills, a dependent of a deceased victim, an immediate family or household member who requires crime-related mental health care, a business, agency, or organization cannot apply as a claimant.
+A claimant is someone other than the victim who is: Authorized to act on behalf of a victim who is a minor, incapacitated, or deceased, assuming the legal responsibility or paying crime-related bills, a dependent of a deceased victim, a family or household member who requires crime-related mental health care, a business, agency, or organization cannot apply as a claimant.

 What crimes are covered?